monzee/vanilla/README.md

 // fragment launch code somewhere
 ~~~

-The fragment and activity can share the same store backend by scoping the store to the
+The fragment and activity can share the same store backend by scoping the
-host activity:
+fragment store to the host activity:

 ~~~java
 // fragment class